SauceLLC/sauce4strava/README.md

 ![Sauce](images/logo_horiz_320x120.png)
 #### A browser extension for Strava.com
-Sauce for Strava™ is a browser extension that upgrades strava.com with more stats, features and layouts (e.g. dark-mode).
+Sauce for Strava™ is a browser extension that upgrades strava.com with more stats, features and themes (e.g. dark-mode).

-It's free, lightweight and easy to use.

-There are no 3rd party services used and it's completely open source.
+It's lightweight, powerful and completely open source!

 [![become a patron](images/become_a_patron_button.png)](https://www.patreon.com/bePatron?u=32064618)